aiser-platform/aiser-world/README.md

 # Aiser World - AI-Powered Analytics Platform

-Aiser World is a world-class AI-powered alternative to PowerBI designed for individuals and enterprises, featuring an open source core with integrated GenAI tooling and deep AntV MCP integration.
+Aiser World is a world-class AI-powered alternative to BI Tools designed for individuals and enterprises, featuring an open source core with integrated GenAI tooling and deep AntV MCP integration.

 ## 🏗️ Architecture Overview